carpben/drivers-assignments/README.md

 **To view experience of multiple users open the browser in to separate windows**

+## Known Issues

+-  I use inline css in js in nested components.
+This is debatable.
+-  App is not mobile friendly

 ## Full discolusre

 I consulted another programmer about the firebase database.